 There was, however, a second idea for an article which came into my head recently—and this one I was determined to write from the start.
-As is common with such things, the screening I attended began with an introduction: our host for the evening stepped up to the front of the auditorium and rattled off, for our entertainment, some “fun facts” about the making of Seven Samurai and the extent of its legacy.
-Or, perhaps better put, he spewed an entirely predictable assortment of factoids which had no doubt been culled from the movie’s Trivia page on IMDb.
-By this point, I’d already learned a great deal about Akira Kurosawa (and from sources more prestigious and reliable than the Internet Movie Database), so I just sat back and waited for the lights to go down.
-But then, a certain “factoid” came up and nabbed my attention.
-Our host (who shall remain nameless) told a rather dubious story which I’d also heard before—because it’s become disturbingly widespread among fans of Japanese cinema.
-A story my younger self once took for granted.
+As is common with such things, the screening I attended began with an introduction: our host for the evening stepped up to the front of the auditorium and rattled off some “fun facts” about the making of Seven Samurai and the extent of its legacy.
+Or, perhaps better put, he spewed an entirely predictable assortment of factoids which had no doubt been culled from the movie’s Trivia page on the Internet Movie Database.
+By this point, I’d already learned a great deal about Akira Kurosawa (and from sources far more reliable than the IMDb), so I just sat back and waited for the lights to go down.
+I calmly waited for all the chatter about the film’s expensive shoot and numerous remakes (both official and spiritual) to pass over.
+But then, our host relayed a rather dubious story which has become disturbingly widespread among fans of Japanese cinema.
 A story which has, for years, been reiterated on websites, on podcasts, and in discourse—despite the sheer lack of evidence to support it and the volumes of information indicative of the contrary.

 A story which claims, to use the words uttered that night: “Toho spent so much money making Seven Samurai and a little movie called Godzilla that the studio almost went bankrupt.”

-I remained civil, of course, and kept my mouth shut; there was no point in making a scene.
-But deep within the random archives that is my mind, gears were turning.
+I remained civil, of course, and kept my mouth shut, but deep within the random archives that is my mind, gears were turning.
 It was time.
 Time to raise some important questions no one else seemed to be asking.
+Time to address the collateral evidence that this story, charming and tantalizing as it is, has no real foundation of truth.

 A disclaimer before we continue.
-While I am about to describe in great detail the many things leery about this supposed “bankruptcy” story, I cannot, for the time being, definitively prove it a myth.
+While I am about to describe in great detail the many things leery about this “bankruptcy” yarn, I cannot, for the time being, definitively prove it a myth.
 Despite my best efforts to trace its origin, it’s never turned up in any book, magazine, interview, documentary, etc. in my recollection.
-On top of that, the websites recapitulating it consistently fail to offer citations; thus, I have no original source to track down and analyze.
+It seems to exist mainly within the confines of the internet, and the websites recapitulating it consistently fail to offer citations; thus, I have no original source to track down and scrutinize.

 That said, there’s plenty of evidence—from plenty of resources—strongly suggesting it’s not true.